 What time of day is cheapest to fly?

-Flights in the morning are typically the cheapest time of the day to fly to Sochi.
-Flights at midday are usually the most expensive.
+Flights at midday are typically the cheapest time of the day to fly to Sochi.
+Flights in the afternoon are usually the most expensive.

 Sochi is an excellent choice for a holiday which is off the beaten path and filled with history and a good dose of mystery.
 This pristine city is located on the Black Sea in southern Russia and is a premier tourist destination, thanks to its warm sub-tropical weather and its status as a coastal resort.
 Popular with celebrities and locals alike, the city offers natural beauty, excellent accommodation options, from luxury to budget hotels, and great cultural activities.
 Sochi’s numerous attractions and landmarks make it one of Russia’s most visited cities.